pretix/pretix-docs/docs/self-hosting/config.md

 `custom_sender_spf_string`

-:   If this is set to a valid SPF string, pretix will show a warning if organizers use a sender address from a domain that does not include this value.
+:   If this is set to a valid SPF string, pretix will show a warning if organizers use a sender address from a domain that does not include this value in its SPF record.

+`custom_sender_dkim_selector`, `custom_sender_dkim_cname`

+:   If these are set, pretix will show a warning if organizers use a sender address from a domain that does not have a `CNAME` record pointing from the given DKIM selector to the given target.

+`custom_sender_dmarc_required`

+:   If this is set to `True`, pretix will show a warning if organizers use a sender address from a domain that does not have DMARC set up.

 `custom_smtp_allow_private_networks`